 Benefits and Drawbacks of Online Support

 The drawbacks of online support are that they require comfort with computers and online interactions, and there is no guarantee that your data will be 100% protected.
-That being said, many women find these groups to be very helpful and supportive, particularly when they first learn about their BRCA status.
+That being said, many men and women find these groups to be very helpful and supportive, particularly when they first learn about their BRCA status.

 Support for Men

 Local Support Group